BLOGMAS 2022 ~ DAY 26 ~ WINTER WONDERLAND, LIGHTS & PARADES

 May we ALL carry the spirit of Christmas in our hearts all throughout the year by remembering the REAL reason for the season.

-There are some of the MANY fun ideas to try ALL over PINTEREST, but these are some of my favorites!
+There are so MANY fun ideas to try ALL over PINTEREST, but these are some of my favorites!
 These are also some simpler, but classic ideas!
 I LOVE that some of them are so creative and use plainer papers – papers that can be used year round and then spruced up for whatever the occasion is.

 This has always been a really hard category for me.
 I LOVE Christmas!
 There is nothing about this season I don’t like short of maybe crowds of rude people and Black Friday.

-Sometimes seeing things through someone else’s eyes can give the same old traditions new meaning an in the long run that can also make the favorite traditions and the memories mean that much more.
+Sometimes seeing things through someone else’s eyes can give the same old traditions new meaning and in the long run that can also make the favorite traditions and the memories mean even that much more.

-Our newest tradition in the last several years is watching Christmas movies and dreaming about moving to every small town depicted in them, kind of like Stars Hollow from the Gilmore Girls.
+But, what was is just that, WAS so our newest tradition in the last several years is watching Christmas movies, just the two of us and dreaming about moving to every small town depicted in them, kind of like Stars Hollow from the Gilmore Girls.
 We loved that show!

 BEFORE I get to my normal more solemn stories and inspirations I wanted to share this story that made me laugh and then laugh some more!
 I found this on facebook so don’t know where it actually originated.